remram44/git-lesson-example/README.md

-# Git tutorial
+# Git tutorial project

-This is a repository for the Git tutorial.
+This project is a repository for the Git tutorial.

-It contains random text that I will use to demonstrate.
+The project contains random text that I will use to demonstrate.

-It will be available on GitHub for everyone to play with.
+The project will be available on GitHub for everyone to play with.

--- Remi Rampin, NYU
+-- Remi Rampin, project leader, NYU